Thompson Square announced as headliner for Whittle the Wood

 With seven total acts coming to Craig, the event’s Friday schedule will include Head for the Hills and The Lil’ Smokies.

-Head for the Hills hails from Fort Collins and Lil’ Smokies from Missoula, Montana, with both bands being familiar to Colorado audiences.
+Head for the Hills hails from Fort Collins and Lil’ Smokies from Missoula, Montana, with both bands familiar to Colorado audiences.

 Head for the Hills is a four-time recipient of Best Bluegrass in Colorado from Denver’s Westword Magazine, while Lil’ Smokies was named the top group at the 2015 Telluride Bluegrass Festival among many other accolades.